ratwolfzero/Weierstrass/README.md

 ![Weierstrass](weierstrass_1.png)

-The Weierstrass function stands as one of the most iconic examples in mathematical analysis: a curve that is continuous at every point yet differentiable nowhere.
-In other words, it lacks a tangent anywhere — it’s infinitely “rough,” exhibiting intricate wiggles at every scale.
+The Weierstrass function is a classic example of a pathological function — a mathematical object that defies our everyday intuition.
+Despite being continuous at every point, it’s differentiable nowhere.
+That means it has no well-defined slope or tangent, no matter how closely you examine it.
+Its infinitely “rough” structure exhibits intricate wiggles at every scale, making it both fascinating and frustrating

 ---